mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 The agent also needs to balance **exploration** (trying random actions to discover better strategies) against **exploitation** (using known good actions).
 We use an **epsilon-greedy** strategy: with probability ε, take a random action; otherwise take the action with the highest Q-value.
 Over time we decay ε so the agent explores less and exploits more.

 We will use [Gymnasium](https://gymnasium.farama.org/) (the maintained successor to OpenAI Gym) and its **FrozenLake** environment.
 In FrozenLake, the agent navigates a 4×4 grid of frozen and cracked ice to reach a goal without falling through.
-By default, the ice is slippery — your intended move only succeeds with 1/3 probability, and you slide perpendicular otherwise.
+By default, the ice is slippery; your intended move only succeeds with 1/3 probability, and you slide perpendicular otherwise.

 Listing of **frozen_lake_qlearning.py**: